 - Army Basic Combat Training (BCT) lasts nine weeks.
-This length of time doesn't count time spent in reception, nor does it count the time spent for job training if you attend an OSUT unit, which combines basic training and job training into one combined course.
+This length of time doesn't count time spent in reception, nor does it count the time spent for job training if you attend an OSUT (One-Station Unit Training) unit, which combines basic training and job training into one combined course.

-- Air Force basic training at Lackland AFB in Texas is eight weeks, plus one week of in-processing, called zero week.
-Until recently, Air Force basic training was only six weeks, the shortest basic training of any of the military branches.
-However, the Air Force recently redesigned their basic training program, tacking on two extra weeks in the process.
+- Air Force basic training at Joint Base San Antonio-Lackland in Texas is eight weeks, plus one week of in-processing, called zero week.
+Until recently, Air Force basic training was only six weeks, the shortest basic training of any military branch However, the Air Force recently redesigned its basic training program, tacking on two extra weeks in the process.

-- Navy basic training is seven weeks, plus one week at the beginning called processing week, which isn't officially part of basic training, but because you will still have drill instructors yelling at you and telling you what to do, it might as well be.
+- Navy basic training is seven weeks, plus one week at the beginning called processing week, which isn't officially part of basic training.
+Because you still will have drill instructors yelling at you and telling you what to do, it might as well be, though.

-- The Marine Corps has the longest basic training — 12 weeks, not including 4 days of in-processing time.
+- The Marine Corps has the longest basic training -- 12 weeks, not including four days of in-processing time.